What are the Board’s responsibilities?

 (Chair) Henry Barker: Appointed January 2009 – Appointed Chair in 2011.
 Experience in Scrutiny and Governance, skilled in ICT and its application, including Social Media.
 In depth knowledge of Housing and Community Issues.
 Knowledge of Governance within Education.

-Margery Manfield-Cooke : Appointed September 2010 – Appointed Chair of Audit & Risk Management Committee in December 2014.
+Margery Manfield-Cooke : Appointed September 2010 – Appointed Vice Chair in September 2015.
 Extensive experience working at a senior level for a national registered provider; skills/knowledge of supported housing provision, HR and strategic management.

 Ian Tupling: Appointed December 2014 – Previously long term Vice Chair of Lowther & District HA.
 Close involvement with Rural Housing provision and issues, and a Director of Eden Community Alarms.

-Fra Cooke: Appointed March 2015 – Experience as a Board Member and Chair of a wide range of commercial and not for profit organisations over 20 years.
+Fra Cooke: Appointed March 2015 – Appointed Chair of Audit and Risk Management Committee in September 2015.
+Experience as a Board Member and Chair of a wide range of commercial and not for profit organisations over 20 years.
 Experienced in strategy development, organisational change and financial management and control including from a management perspective in the oil and gas sector.

 Rev David Wood: Appointed January 2016 -Former dairy-herdsman and van driver, now vicar of four parishes around Ullswater.
 Director of Eden Community Alarms for about 11 years, the last two as Chairman before the merger with EIL.
 Also a Parish Councillor on Barton Parish Council.